-Tower Records began in 1960 when Russ Solomon opened a record shop in Sacramento, and it grew into a global chain of around 200 stores defined by deep catalogs, late hours, and a near-religious devotion to music.
+Tower Records began in 1960 when Russ Solomon opened a record shop in Sacramento, and it grew into a global chain of around 200 stores in 30 countries, defined by deep catalogs, late hours, and a near-religious devotion to music.
 Two forces broke it: a heavy debt load from rapid expansion, and the collapse of CD sales as Napster and the iTunes download remade the industry.
 After a 2004 bankruptcy and restructuring, the U.S. company filed again and was liquidated in 2006, its stores auctioned off.
 Overseas franchises in Japan and elsewhere outlived the American original.

 Worth remembering